 Wi-Fi: Avoid using public Wi-Fi as much as possible.
 Criminals can set up fake public Wi-Fi access points that, once you connect, give them access to all your data.
 If you need publicly provided Wi-Fi, use it in a safe way and ask the hotel or restaurant staff to confirm the exact name of the Wi-Fi network.
 In addition, use SecurityKISS Tunnel to encrypt and protect your data.

 Public Computers: Don't use public computers in Internet cafe or hotels if you want to pay bills, check your email box and log in to places where you have personal data.
 It's easy to steal login credentials and passwords, banking information, private correspondence and your identity.

 e-Passports: New e-passports are equipped with embedded RFID chips, which contain personal information that attackers can read wirelessly from distance, and use it to clone your passport.
 Use an RFID blocking passport wallet to keep your information safe.

 Credit Cards: You should pay by credit card during a trip.
 Credit cards protect consumers better against losses due to theft and fraud.
 Avoid using cash, checks, or debit cards unless your debit card carries the same protection as your credit card.
 If you lose your credit card, you can always cancel all transactions which you haven't made.
 If you need to pay via the Internet, use your own device and, additionally, use the SecurityKISS Tunnel.

 Don't Announce on Facebook: Be careful with social media: Broadcasting to everyone on Facebook or Twitter where you are travelling to and at the same time informing you are not at home makes you and your house an easy target for on-line or off-line thieves.

-Be careful and have good fun during your holidays!
+Be careful, download VPN on your device and have good fun during your holidays!